Climate Action Plan 2.0

 The 2010 Community Climate and Energy Action Plan (CEAP) has guided a number of City, community based, and local partner agency efforts over the past seven years.
 As part of the direction from City Council in 2016, the City identified updating the CEAP as an organizational priority in 2018.
-The focus of the CAP 2.0 Project is to continue to foster the actions of the City, as well as our community’s agencies, companies and organizations, in moving toward carbon neutrality, reduced fossil fuel use, and adapting to climate change.
+As a result staff are working on a CEAP progress report and a draft of a new Community Climate Action Plan (CAP2.0).

 The CAP 2.0 project plan was developed in consultation with the Mayor’s Ad Hoc Climate Recovery Ordinance Work Group, a group that included the Mayor, three City Councilors, representatives from the City Executive Team, representatives from the Chamber of Commerce, and many other community members.
 The project earned support from City Council.